min69u/Reforestation/README.md

-## What do you call a fly without wings?
-A walk.
+## What happens to a frog's car when it breaks down?
+It gets toad.